 4. Baker Pty Ltd buys an old warehouse with the intention of converting it into an apartment tower and shopping complex.

-Declaring your land use – transactions from 18 September 2017
+Declaring your land use

-Under the Barrier Free model, you have (and your agent has) 14 days to lodge your transfer instrument for title registration with Access Canberra in Dickson (external site).
+You have (and your agent has) 14 days to lodge your transfer instrument for title registration with Access Canberra in Dickson (external site).
 On the transfer instrument you’ll need to tick the ‘Commercial’ box under ‘Land Use’.

 This will be your declaration to the ACT Revenue Office that the land will be used wholly or partly for commercial purposes.